Frequency Chirping of Energetic-Particle-Driven Geodesic Acoustic Modes in Tokamaks: Introduction

 \section{Introduction}

-Zonal (i.e. axisymmetric) flows (ZF), are mesoscale organized structures often observed in tokamaks in the presence of turbulence~\cite{Hasegawa79}.
+Zonal (i.e. axisymmetric) flows (and their associated zonal fields, ZFs), are mesoscale organized structures often observed in tokamaks in the presence of turbulence~\cite{Hasegawa79,Chen00}.
 The characteristic polarization has the flow going along the poloidal direction, and a dependence on the minor radius of the tokamak, i.e. the direction of non-uniformity of the equilibrium temperature and density (no dependence on the toroidal angle due to the axisymmetry).
-Two kinds of ZF exist: zero-frequency ZF (ZFZF), and an oscillatory branch known as geodesic acoustic modes (GAMs)~\cite{winsor1968}.
-ZFZF are mainly damped by collisions, whereas GAMs are damped by both collisions and collisionless Landau damping~\cite{landau1946,herr2014}.
+Two kinds of ZFs exist: zero-frequency zonal flows, and an oscillatory branch known as geodesic acoustic modes (GAMs)~\cite{winsor1968}.
+Zero-frequency zonal flows are mainly damped by collisions, whereas GAMs are damped by both collisions and collisionless Landau damping~\cite{landau1946}.
 ZFs are key ingredients in the self-organization of turbulence in toroidal plasmas.
 Hence, the importance of understanding their dynamics, in order to have a comprehensive model of turbulent transport.

 The presence of a population of energetic (i.e. suprathermal) particles (EPs), such as those generated by neutral beam injection or fusion-born $\alpha$ particles, qualitatively modifies this picture.
 Through inverse Landau damping, EP populations can destabilize GAMs, giving rise to EP-driven GAMs (EGAMs)~\cite{Fu08}.
 EGAMs are of particular interest mainly because of their interaction with the EPs in phase space.
-They could also be mediators between turbulence, zonal flows, and energetic particles, and therefore influence transport and confinement~\cite{Zarzoso13}.
+They could also be mediators between turbulence and EPs, and therefore influence transport and confinement~\cite{Zarzoso13}.

 Several contributions have been given to the construction of a theoretical model of EGAMs~\cite{Fu08,Qiu10,Qiu11,Zarzoso13,Miki15,Sasaki16,Sasaki17,Novikau20}.
 Due to their nature of forced-oscillations, the dynamics of EGAMs strongly depends on the time evolution of the EP population in phase space.
 Not only their drive decreases when the velocity-gradient is depleted due to the nonlinear EP redistribution: also the frequency can change in time, during the nonlinear phase.
 This phenomenon, named frequency chirping, is a signature of the intrinsic nonlinear physics characterizing the EGAM interaction with EPs.